-You can use the following database management systems with SAP NetWeaver on GCP:
+You can use the following database management systems with SAP NetWeaver on Google Cloud:

-SAP HANA is certified to run in GCP on the following Linux operating systems:
+SAP HANA is certified to run in Google Cloud on the following Linux operating systems:

 For more information on supported VM types and operating systems, see the SAP HANA planning guide.

-To determine the sizing guidelines and recommendations for SAP HANA, see the SAP sizing calculator.
+To determine the sizing guidelines and recommendations for SAP HANA, see the SAP benchmark sizing page.

-SAP ASE on GCP is supported on the following operating systems:
+SAP ASE on Google Cloud is supported on the following operating systems:

 For more information on supported VM types and operating systems, see the SAP ASE planning guide.

-To deploy SAP ASE on GCP, see the ASE Deployment Guide for your operating system:
+To deploy SAP ASE on Google Cloud, see the ASE Deployment Guide for your operating system:

 For more information about SAP ASE, see the SAP documentation.

-SAP MaxDB on Google Cloud Platform is supported on the following operating systems:
+SAP MaxDB on Google Cloud is supported on the following operating systems:

 For more information on supported VM types and operating systems, see the SAP MaxDB planning guide.
-To deploy SAP MaxDB on GCP, see the SAP MaxDB deployment guide for your operating system:
+To deploy SAP MaxDB on Google Cloud, see the SAP MaxDB deployment guide for your operating system:

 For more information about SAP MaxDB, see the SAP MaxDB Library.